-The complete guide to the scenic German framework road
+The complete guide to Germany’s scenic timber-frame road

-One of the main reasons why I wanted to take a road-trip along the German Half-Timbered Houses Route was because I wanted to draw attention to this exceptional architectural ensemble that somehow only very few people know about; this 3000-kilometre long route stretches from the North Sea to Lake Constance and contains over 2.5 million half-timbered structures.
+One of the main reasons I wanted to take a road trip along the legendary German Timber-Frame Road (Deutsche Fachwerkstraße) was to draw attention to an exceptional architectural ensemble that somehow very few international travelers know about.
+This massive, 3,000-kilometer-long route stretches all the way from the North Sea down to Lake Constance, linking more than 100 historic towns and containing over 2.5 million half-timbered structures.

-Being sort of an architecture and history geek, this was something I just needed to see for myself.
-And I’m really glad I did.
-It familiarised me with the Hanseatic League, with Germany’s heritage and its bucolic countryside.
-It also made me brush up on my German, which, unfortunately, doesn’t go much farther than numbers and greetings.
+As an architecture and history geek, this was a journey I simply needed to experience for myself.
+It familiarized me with the sweeping legacy of the Hanseatic League, Germany’s rich cultural heritage, and its stunning, bucolic countryside.
+It also forced me to brush up on my German—which, unfortunately, doesn’t go much further than numbers, menu items, and basic greetings.

 Stade